 - The Team wrapper (for want of a better word)

 - Each Teams Channel is represented by a folder in the SharePoint site.
 Interesting issue here is that if you rename a Channel in Teams it does NOT rename the associated back-end SP folder.
 This is a bit of an issue for Teams migrations, and a blog for another day

 - The Owners and Members of this group are the Owners and Members of your Team

 - A Shared Mailbox

-- This is where Channel conversations are stored (User to User personal chat outside of a Team is saved in a hidden folder in your OWN mailbox)
+- This is where Channel conversations are stored (User to User personal chat outside of a Team is saved in a hidden folder in your OWN mailbox “Conversation History\Teams Chat”)

-- And this is where email sent to the default email address goes
+- And this is where email sent to the default email address arrives

-So where do I see this Shared Mailbox.
+So where do I see this Shared Mailbox so I can read the emails?
 Well, there is no nice “open my Team shared mailbox” in the Teams client.
 And you can’t go an open the Teams shared mailbox in Outlook using the usual open shared mailbox methods, nor add it as an additional mailbox.

 Office 365 Groups

 Before Teams there was just “Office 365 Groups”.
 Office 365 Groups had all the above except for the nice Teams client overlay wrapper thingy.
 So you just viewed them in the Outlook Client where you could “like” messages and open files and OneNotes and other stuff – AND also where emails sent to the Group’s primary email address would be delivered.